Introduction

 These mini-protein simulations have been useful for my ML work, providing systematic training data with controlled chemical variation.
 While they’re simple systems, they’ve helped me understand how different amino acid properties affect molecular behavior—knowledge that’s valuable when working with larger, more complex proteins.

-The scripts are designed to be easily modified, so if you need different amino acids or simulation conditions, the framework should adapt well.
-I’ve tried to make the workflow as straightforward as possible while still being flexible.
+The scripts are designed to be easily modified for different amino acids or simulation conditions.
+I’ve tried to make the workflow straightforward while keeping it flexible.

 This work complements my other molecular dynamics projects:

-Together, these projects have given me a solid foundation in MD simulations for generating ML training data across different types of molecular systems.
+Together, these projects have given me a solid foundation in MD simulations for generating ML training data across different molecular systems.

 Find the complete code and documentation on GitHub.
 Questions or suggestions?
 I’d love to hear from you—especially if you’ve found interesting ways to extend or improve the approach.